Solar power in Italy: Installed capacity

 Installed capacity in Italy was less than 100 MW before 2008.
 Growth accelerated during 2008 and 2009 to reach over 1,000 MW installed capacity and tripled during 2010 to exceed 3,000 MW.
 The standout boom year in Italy was during 2011 when over 9,000 MW of solar power was added.
 This huge and rapid rise in installations was mostly due to the very generous "Conto Energia" support schemes operating during these years.
-A more responsive support scheme might have reduced support more quickly and lead to less rapid growth during 2011 but stronger medium term growth.
+A more responsive support scheme might have reduced support more quickly and led to less rapid growth during 2011 but stronger medium term growth.

 By the end of the solar boom during 2011 Italy was second in the world in terms of installed capacity after Germany.
-Solar power accounted for 2.6% of electricity generated in the EU and 6.7% of electricity generated in Italy- the most in Europe.
-In 2011 Italy ranked first in installed solar power from new PV plants- with roughly four times the amount of power that was supplied in 2010.
+Solar power accounted for 2.6% of electricity generated in the EU and 6.7% of electricity generated in Italy, the most in Europe.
+In 2011 Italy ranked first in installed solar power from new PV plants, with roughly four times the amount of power that was supplied in 2010.
 As of the end of 2010, there were 155,977 solar PV plants, with a total capacity of 3,469.9 MW.
 By the end of 2011 there were 330,196 installations, totalling 12,773 MW.
 Plants were increasing both in number and size as can be seen from the faster pace of growth of installed capacity compared with raw installation numbers.

 Growth after 2011 slowed as the schemes were revised at sporadic intervals rather than timely interventions based on cost and deployment.
 In 2012 Italy added an estimated 3.4 GW of new capacity, a figure much reduced on 2011 but still a large rise in the context of solar development by that year.
 A 2013 report by Deutsche Bank concluded that solar power has already reached grid parity in Italy.
 With the ending of the Conto Energia schemes in July 2013 growth reduced considerably.
-Nevertheless, since 2014, annual capacity growth has remained consistent at around 2% per year or 300-400 MW per year to 2018.
-Much of this growth has been driven by residential Solar PV, subject to tax allowances, representing 40-50 per cent of new capacity in the years 2017-2018 alone.
+Nevertheless, since 2014, annual capacity growth has remained consistent at around 2% per year or 300–400 MW per year to 2018.
+Much of this growth has been driven by residential Solar PV, subject to tax allowances, representing 40–50 per cent of new capacity in the years 2017–2018 alone.
 In 2017 the first incentive free Solar power plant was installed, with a 63 MW capacity followed by others up to 30 MW in size in 2018.
 By the end of 2018 installed capacity in Italy exceeded the 20 GW milestone for the first time.
 As of 2018, solar PV accounts for 7.9% of electricity demand, making Italy a major leader in solar power generation and development.
+Solar installations have recently accelerated.